 A global network

-From the very beginning, the Cologne library was networked both regionally and internationally.
-It was, for example, very close to the Cologne Society for Christian-Jewish Cooperation (founded in 1958), in which personalities such as Heinrich Böll, Paul Schallück, and Wilhelm Unger were also involved.
+From the very beginning, Germania Judaica was well networked.
+In the early days, it was very close to the Cologne Society for Christian-Jewish Cooperation (founded in 1958), in which personalities such as Heinrich Böll, Paul Schallück, and Wilhelm Unger were also involved.